brimdata/zed/k8s/README.md

 ```
 The linkerd metrics for the queries above are described in:
 https://linkerd.io/2/reference/proxy-metrics/

-The cAdvisor metrics the queries above are described in:
+The cAdvisor metrics for the queries above are described in:
 https://github.com/google/cadvisor/blob/master/docs/storage/prometheus.md

 ## WIP: Deploying the ZQ daemon to an AWS EKS cluster